justinjiajia/personalwiki/pig.md

 # Installing Pig and Running Pig

 Pig does not need to be installed on a Hadoop cluster.
 It runs on the machine from which we launch Hadoop jobs as a **client-side application**.
 In practice, a cluster owner sets up one or more machines that have access to the Hadoop cluster but are not part of the cluster (i.e., they are not DataNodes or NodeManagers).
 But Pig needs to know the configuration of the cluster (e.g., the location of the cluster's NameNode and ResourceManager).
-The configurations can be found in core-site.xml, hdfs-site.xml, yarn-site.xml, and mapred-site.xml.
+The configurations can be found in **core-site.xml**, **hdfs-site.xml**, **yarn-site.xml**, and **mapred-site.xml**.
 Make sure that these files are present on the machine from where we interact with the Hadoop cluster.

 We can clone the AMI with the Hadoop setup to launch an EC2 instance for Pig installation.
 In this way, we can enrich our big data analytics stack incrementally over the course of learning.